Tommaso93/StatisticalLearning_MSSM_analysis/readme.md

 * dataset/ : folder containing the weights and plots produced by the classifier and required for the production of the significance;
 * TMVAClassification.C : this script contains the TMVA code for the training and testing of the various BDT algorithms adopted for this project, the output with all the information is then saved in a ROOT file;
 * TMVA.root : ROOT file containing all the plots and information concerning the classification.
-When a new plot is produced, it is automatically saved into the dataset folder;
+When a new plot is produced, it is automatically saved into the dataset folder.

 To open a TMVA ROOT file, simply: